wino6687/SWEpy/README.md

 ## Using SWEpy's Web Scraper Alone:

-* Note: Web scraper is enabled automatically in the scrape_all workflow, however it can also be used as a stanalone function!
+* Note: Web scraper is enabled automatically in the scrape_all workflow, however it can also be used as a standalone function!

 ```{python}
 from swepy.nsidcDownloader import nsidcDownloader